-While FBGs have been leveraged across many different industries for measurement of strain and temperature, including on much smaller superconducting cables, they had not been used on larger cables with high current densities like VIPER.
+While FBGs have been leveraged across many different industries for the measurement of strain and temperature, including on much smaller superconducting cables, they had not been used on larger cables with high current densities like VIPER.
 “We wanted to take good work by others and put it to the test on our cable design,” says Salazar.
 VIPER cable was well-adapted for this approach, she notes, because of its stable structure, which is designed to withstand the intense electrical, mechanical, and electromagnetic stresses of a fusion magnet’s environment.

 A new extension on FBGs